tale-toul/OCP4baremetalIPI/Ansible/README.md

-# Set up the baremetal instance with Ansible
+# Set up the baremetal and Libvirt instances with Ansible

 ## Subscribe the host with Red Hat
 The host is subscribed with RH using an activation key, for instructions on how to create the activation key check [Creating Red Hat Customer Portal Activation Keys](https://access.redhat.com/articles/1378093)